gaalisupriya2003/RECOMMENDATION-SYSTEM/README.md

 **MENTOR NAME**:NEELA SANTHOSH

 # Movie Recommendation System using SVD
 A recommendation system is an essential part of modern digital platforms, providing personalized content to users.
 This project implements a *Movie Recommendation System* using *Collaborative Filtering* and *Matrix Factorization (SVD - Singular Value Decomposition)* to suggest movies based on user ratings.
-The model is trained on a * dataset from kaggle *, using **Surprise*, a Python library for recommendation systems.
+The model is trained on a dataset from kaggle , using Surprise, a Python library for recommendation systems.

 ## Tools and Technologies Used
 - *Programming Language*: Python